WarpZephyr/Similar-Resolution-Calculator/README.md

 # How to use it?
-You input the Width and Height of your resolution, the other two options are optional and will be defaulted if not chosen, You can use "Iterations" to specify how far it sould search, you might want to set this number to your Height, as it searches one-by-one using the aspect ratio like:
+You input the Width and Height of your resolution, the other two options are optional and will be defaulted if not chosen, You can use "Iterations" to specify how far it should search, you might want to set this number to your Height, as it searches one-by-one using the aspect ratio like:

 1 * aspect ratio = width